-The Athenaeum Awards are open to all RCS staff members to fund small projects up to £3,000.
-The awards are intended to either help seed or fully fund projects, collaborations, or research led by RCS staff.
-There are two main types of Athenaeum Awards: the Research Award and the Knowledge Exchange Award, please read the guidelines carefully to decide which category your proposed project falls into.
+The Athenaeum Awards are open to all RCS staff members to apply for funds of up to £3,000.
+The awards can fund small projects or part-fund larger projects, collaborations, or research led by RCS staff.
+There are three types of Athenaeum Awards:

-You may also submit an Athenaeum Award to fund attendance at a Conference.
-Conference Applications are eligible if presenting a paper, chairing/participating in a panel, or leading a discussion or a workshop at the conference.
+- Conference Presentation Award – for staff presenting a paper, chairing/participating in a panel, or leading a discussion or a workshop at a conference.
 If none of the above apply, you are not normally eligible for Athenaeum Award funding to attend this conference.
 If applying for a Conference, please use the Conference Application form which can be found in the guidelines.

 If submitting a Research proposal, the outputs and objectives of the project must meet high standards of research significance, originality and academic rigour.